GHROTIC/xu-mini-m-guide/README.md

 Q1: How do I fix the controls for Mupen64 Standalone?

-A1: You will have to access the main SD1 with Linux or SSH in with something like Filezilla.
-Change the Mini M config(near the bottom) in /storage/.config/mupen64plus/custominput.ini to:
+A1: You will have to access the main SD1 Micro SD Card with Linux, USB Network Gadget/File Transfer Gadget or SSH in with something like Filezilla.
+Find the Mini M Controller config(near the bottom) in /storage/.config/mupen64plus/custominput.ini and change it to:

 `[XU Mini M Gamepad]
 plugged = True